maxburian/SAXS_py3/doc/Server.rst

    $ saxsleash readdir

 This command will put all the images in the configured directory into the queue.
-This is usefull to reprocess pictures.
+This is useful to reprocess pictures.